 - 1 teaspoon vanilla extract

-- 1. In a saucepan, combine 1 1/2 cups (12 ounces/375 milliliters) cream, the brown sugar, and molasses and stir to blend.
+- 1. In a saucepan off the heat, combine 1 1/2 cups (12 ounces/375 milliliters) cream, the brown sugar, and molasses and stir to blend.
 In a bowl, whisk together the egg yolks, cinnamon, nutmeg, ginger, and the remaining 1/2 cup (4 ounces/125 milliliters) cream until well blended.

-- 4. Pour the hot custard through a sieve into a clean bowl, gently pressing the liquid through the sieve and leaving any grainy solids in the sieve.
-Stir in the pumpkin purée and vanilla until blended.
+- 3. Pour the hot custard through a strainer into a clean bowl, gently pressing the liquid through the sieve with the back of the spoon.
+Stir the pumpkin purée and vanilla into the custard just until blended.

-- 5. Place the bowl with the custard over an ice bath and let cool for 30 to 45 minutes.
+- 4. Place the bowl with the custard into a larger bowl filled halfway with ice water and let cool for 30 to 45 minutes.
 Place a piece of plastic wrap directly onto the surface of the custard and refrigerate for 3 to 24 hours.

 Hungry for more?
 Chow down on these: